magicctf/webpage-source/magicctf/content.md

 Advanced TNT(tnta)
 ------------------

 A well-known and quite popular mod by KGM, modified by LMD.
+Fast due to the use of `VoxelManip`.

 It adds lots of explosives :